awsdocs/aws-java-developer-guide-v2/doc_source/examples-pagination.rst

 ############################

 .. meta::
-    :description: How to use stream to get automatic pagination in AWS SDK for Java 2.0.
+    :description: How to use stream to get automatic pagination in AWS SDK for Java 2.x.
-    :keywords: Pagination, AWS SDK for Java 2.0, S3 code examples, async pagination, listObjectsV2Paginator, listTablesPaginator, paginate
+    :keywords: Pagination, AWS SDK for Java 2.x, S3 code examples, async pagination, listObjectsV2Paginator, listTablesPaginator, paginate

 Many AWS operations return paginated results when the response object is too large to return in a single response.
 In the |sdk-java| 1.0, the response contained a token you had to use to retrieve the next page of results.
-New in the |sdk-java| 2.0 are autopagination methods that make multiple service calls to get the next page of results for you automatically.
+New in the |sdk-java-v2| are autopagination methods that make multiple service calls to get the next page of results for you automatically.
 You only have to write code that processes the results.
 Additionally both types of methods